Coatis as Pets - Guidelines and Tips

-The coati or coati-mundi (Nasua and Nasuella) are four different species in the Procyonidae family, that is, they are closely related to the raccoon.
+The coati or coatimundi (Nasua and Nasuella) are four different species in the Procyonidae family.
+This makes them closely related to the raccoon.
 They share several physical and behavioral traits with this animal, but coatis are recognizable for their distinct long nose.
+In fact, in some places they are known as a hog-nosed coon.
+These are certainly adorable animals, but keeping coatis as pets may not always be the best idea.

 What is the white-nosed coati like?